5 out of 5 stars

 Socially Responsible Investing

+Is Betterment a good way to invest?
 Increasingly, customers demand robo-advisors invest their dollars in a way that is aligned with their philosophical beliefs.

-Some nice features of the Betterment SRI program include:
+Highlights of Betterment SRI portfolios include:

 - Tax loss harvesting and tax-coordinated portfolios supported